 The movie’s objective is to unveil the evil of the society, with no intention of indoctrinating or lecture anything – that is what the director of ‘The Platform’, Galder Gaztelu-Urrutia, has to say through an email interview with Collider.

 Social injustices: They are everywhere – the rich become richer, the poor become poorer.
 It is a social construct that has been normalized since the days of the old, and there is barely an inch of any development occurring throughout the decades, which makes it all the more difficult for the lower class to even endure the survival-of-the-fittest in this world.
 The situation became so much worse with the COVID-19 pandemic that has yet to subside its chaos since its first outbreak in Wuhan, China two years ago.
-That marks the dark times when everything is a competition for food stocks and necessities, therefore, the rich debate their importance over the lesser.
+That marks the dark times when everything is a competition for food stocks and necessities, therefore, the rich debates their importance over the lesser.
 With the power they have and misused, the lower ones have no authority to conquer them and prove their significance.

 And that is ‘The Platform’ with no subtle but direct approach takes it literally in the form of a film prior to the pandemic.
-As we go deep down from the top to the bottom (pun intended) of the neverending abyss, we explore the darkness of humanity which depicts the world itself in hopelessness under the name of staying alive.
+As we go deep down from the top to the bottom (pun intended) of the never-ending abyss, we explore the darkness of humanity which depicts the world itself in hopelessness under the name of staying alive.

 The Netflix movie revolves around the ‘Vertical Self Management Center’ where 2 people are placed on each floor (spoilers: there are 333 levels in total, therefore making it 666 people trapped in a small cement skyscraper).
 The place is marketed as a “Vertical Self-Management Hub” by the organization that owns it, but its inhabitants simply refer to it as “The Pit.”
 The rules are simple: two inmates on each floor are randomly assigned to a new floor together at the beginning of each month, and every 24 hours, they are able to sustain themselves with a huge smorgasbord of food.
 However, the intake is different for each floor, with the top having the most buffet-like servings of their life until the platform descended below, where there are only leftovers for the others or even nothing at all.

-It Is An Allegory That Is Not Allegorical
+It is An Allegory That Is Not Allegorical

 “Animal Farm” meets “South Park”.
 Is that an easy description to comprehend ‘The Platform’ in its entirety?